Enjoying our puzzle hints?

 Blue group: TEXTBOOK IMAGES

-These are all types of images that are commonly found in textbooks, including figures, illustrations, pictures, and plates, which are used to help students understand complex concepts and ideas.
+These are all types of images or illustrations that are commonly used in textbooks to help explain complex concepts and ideas, such as diagrams, charts, and photographs.

 Purple group: ___ PLANT